Suomen huippumalli haussa season 5: Episode 12

-The last three girls, Meri, Matleena and Polina do a fashion show.
+The last three contestants, Meri, Matleena and Polina do a fashion show.
 The relatives come to watch the show.
 During final deliberation, Anne looks at every girl's performance and amendment.
 She compares; Matleena who hadn't stood one single time in the bottom two, Meri who made the biggest improvement, and Polina who has a funny personality and gets booked for that.
 In the end, Meri was selected to be the fifth winner of Finland's Next Top Model.